progenetix/progenetix.github.io-legacy/pages/_doc/publication-collection.md

 ----------------
 ### Progenetix publication collection: Which scientific publications are included?

-The [Progenetix publication collection](http://progenetix.org/publications/) contains articles describing whole genome screening (WGS, WES, aCGH, cCGH[^1]) experiments in cancer.
+The [Progenetix Publication DB](http://progenetix.org/publications/) contains articles describing whole genome screening (WGS, WES, aCGH, cCGH[^1]) experiments in cancer.
 Genomic information about the analyzed cancer samples is extracted from these publications to generate cancer mutation data, with a focus on copy number abnormalities (CNV / CNA).

 <!--more-->